Epstein didn't kill himself: Vandalism

-The site of a popular art piece at the Art Basel in Miami, Comedian, a banana that had been duct-taped to a wall, was vandalized when Roderick Webber of Massachusetts wrote "Epstien [sic] didn't kill himself" in red lipstick on the wall which Comedian had previously occupied.
-Webber was arrested for criminal mischief, and he reportedly spent a night in jail.
+The site of a popular art piece at the Art Basel in Miami, Comedian, a banana that had been duct-taped to a wall, was vandalized when Roderick Webber of Massachusetts wrote "Epstien [sic] didn't kill himself" in red lipstick on the wall Comedian had previously occupied.
+Webber was arrested for criminal mischief and reportedly spent a night in jail.

 Reactions

-NPR's Scott Simon compared the bait-and-switch aspect of the meme to rickrolling.
-He also worried that doing a news story about the meme could spread misinformation.
+NPR's Scott Simon compared the meme's bait-and-switch aspect to rickrolling.
+He also worried that doing a news story about it could spread misinformation.
 Federal prosecutors have tried to discourage the spread of the theory, but the Associated Press reported, "[t]he phrase 'Jeffrey Epstein didn't kill himself' has taken on a life of its own—sometimes more as a pop culture catchphrase than an actual belief."

-Writer James Poulos cited the advancement of social media and growing populist sentiments for the meme.
+Writer James Poulos cited the advancement of social media and growing populist sentiments for the phrase.
 Commentators have also suggested that growing distrust of government and the elite played a large factor in its popularity as well.
-Jeet Heer with The Nation has expressed his worries that this could lead to the meme becoming a useful tool for recruitment for the far-right; but Adam Bulger, in a featured article for BTRtoday, dismissed Heer's concerns and encouraged the Democratic Party to embrace the meme.
+Jeet Heer of The Nation has expressed worry that this could lead to the phrase becoming a useful tool for recruitment for the far right; but Adam Bulger, in a featured article for BTRtoday, dismissed Heer's concerns and encouraged the Democratic Party to embrace the phrase.

-In an article for Mel Magazine published shortly before the Fox News interview, Miles Klee wrote that there were numerous factors for the meme's rise online; among these included a "simmering resentment" and a lack of justice for Epstein's victims.
-He further explained that a large attraction of sharing the "Epstein didn't kill himself" meme was it served as a method to keep the Epstein story within the news cycle.
-Author Anna Merlan has instead argued that the meme over time tends to trivialize the concerns of Epstein's victims.
-However, she mentioned that Jane Doe 15, who on November 19, 2019, publicly alleged that Jeffrey Epstein had raped her, wore a bracelet featuring the phrase "Epstein didn't kill himself" at a public press conference to possibly indicate her belief in the theory.
+In an article for Mel magazine published shortly before the Fox News interview, Miles Klee wrote that there were numerous reasons for the phrase's rise online, including a "simmering resentment" and a lack of justice for Epstein's victims.
+He added that a major attraction of sharing the phrase was that it served to keep the Epstein story in the news cycle.
+Conversely, author Anna Merlan has argued that the phrase tends to trivialize the concerns of Epstein's victims.
+But she mentioned that Jane Doe 15, who on November 19, 2019, publicly alleged that Epstein had raped her, wore a bracelet featuring the phrase "Epstein didn't kill himself" at a public press conference.